Fatmagazwani/Simplify/README.md

 ## Challenge Statment :
 ### * Problems :
-1. We find defucelt implementing core data with swiftui .
+1. We find defecult implementing core data with swiftui .

 ### * Features :
 1. Countdown to the event/deadline day/time .